-My mission with this page is to help educate you on how to bake healthy, gluten-free, allergy-friendly, and plant powered using real, whole & clean foods.
-I also want you to know that just because you are limited, doesn’t mean you still can’t enjoy delicious things and live a delicious life.
+My mission on this page is to help educate you on how to bake healthy, gluten-free, allergy-friendly, and plant-powered recipes using real, whole & clean foods.
+I also want you to know that just because you are limited, doesn't mean you still can't enjoy delicious things and live a delicious life.

 Are all your recipes on your site gluten-free?